swcarpentry/board/membership.md

     c.
 May advertise its status as an SCF Affiliate.

     d.
-May elect to provide at least 10 person-days of staff time or US$5000 annually for activities agreed upon with the SCF board in lieu of paying workshop administration fees.
+May elect to provide at least 10 person-days of staff time or US$5000 annually for activities agreed upon with the SCF Steering Committee in lieu of paying workshop administration fees.

     In return, the SCF: